 Attorney General Eric Holder and the Obama administration filed suit to stop the law’s implementation following the states’ move to enact the law in the aftermath of the Supreme Court decision.

 “With people that are born in this country, we beg them to register to go vote, then we beg them to go vote on radio and television,” he said.
-“It’s difficult to get the minorities to go vote, especially the Hispanics, so what does the legislature do but pass another obstacle now – ID.”
+“It’s difficult to get the minorities to go vote, especially hispanics, so what does the legislature do but pass another obstacle.”

 The Supreme Court’s decision striking down Section 4 of the Voting Rights Act also paved the way for Texas Republicans’ gerrymandering tactics, which voting rights advocates have decried as racist.
 In 2011, Republican majorities in both houses of the Texas legislature redrew voting districts, and when Section 4 was ruled unconstitutional, the plan was no longer subject to the federal preclearance requirements.